Bring the Jubilee – Book Review

 The point of departure of Bring the Jubilee is the confederate states winning the Battle of Gettysburg.

-That leads to them winning the American Civil War, or ‘The War of Southron Independence’ as it’s called.
-The Confederacy then becomes a world power, whilst the USA declines into a backwater.
+That victory leads to them winning the American Civil War, or ‘The War of Southron Independence’ as it’s called.
+The Confederacy then becomes a global powerhouse, whilst the USA declines into a backwater.

 Meanwhile, the Confederate States have freed their slaves and become a world power, after expanding across South America.
 The Confederate capital, Washington-Baltimore, and Leesburg (our Mexico City) are world-leading cities.